RaikarPriyanka/Assignments/README.txt

-This folder now contains all the html,css files of the assignment.
+This folder now contains all the html,css and javascript files of the assignment.